Notre Dame of Jerusalem Center: Chapel of Our Lady of Jerusalem (1893-1894)

+South wing (1894-1896)

-From 1894 to 1896 construction on the south wing took place.
-In this wing a second chapel was built that was dedicated to the Sacred Heart of Jesus and was opened in 1899.
+Construction on the south wing took place between 1894 and 1896.
+In this wing, a second chapel was built that was dedicated to the Sacred Heart of Jesus and was opened in 1899.
 It did not belong to the original plan, but was requested and financed by Mr. Bontoux in memory of his deceased son.
-Although this chapel disappeared after the reconstruction of the south wing in the 1970's, a large area of the space where it was is now a museum of the Holy Shroud of Turin.
+This chapel disappeared after the reconstruction of the south wing in the 1970s, with a large part of the area where it stood now a museum of the Holy Shroud of Turin.

-Behind the south wing, a new door for this area was built, on which a mosaic of the Assumption of the Blessed Virgin Mary was installed (which is currently behind the reception in the guest house lobby).
+Behind the south wing, a new door for this area was built, on which a mosaic of the Assumption of the Blessed Virgin Mary was installed, which is currently behind the reception in the guest house lobby.

+Statue of Our Lady of France (1904)

-The statue of the Virgin with Child that presides over the façade of the building placed in 1904 was inspired by the state of Our Lady of France.
+The statue of the Virgin with Child that presides over the façade of the building placed in 1904 was inspired by the statue of Our Lady of France.
+In its turn, it inspired sculptor Roger de Villiers in designing his 1937 monumental statue of Notre-Dame de Francel.

-Early Years
+1888-1925: guest house, magazine publication

 The completed building included three hundred rooms, two chapels, reading rooms, dining rooms, a museum, a cement factory, an orchard, and a corral.
 As has been mentioned, in 1888 the first pilgrims began to stay in the building, although it was not yet finished.

-In July of that same year, the magazine entitled "Échos de Notre-Dame de France" (it's name was changed to "Jerusalem" in 1900) began to be published as a way to keep pilgrims and benefactors of the center informed on its progress.
+In July 1888, the magazine entitled "Échos de Notre-Dame de France" (its name was changed to "Jerusalem" in 1900) began to be published as a way to keep pilgrims and benefactors of the center informed on its progress.
 Included in this magazine were pontifical documents related to the guest house, speeches and letter from those who visited the guest house, descriptions of pilgrims, and even archaeological discoveries that both Fr Joseph Germer-Durand and other members of the community had made.

 The building also was used in part to house those in formation as future Assumptionist priests.

 The guest house continued to function normally during the following years with a notable exception during the First World War.
 Notre Dame of France became the headquarters of the Turks.
 Although the chapels were respected, a witness confirms that the hostel had been "devastated and pillaged by the Turks".
-In 1922 after these difficult years the French pilgrims returned, in 1924 the publication of the magazine "Jerusalem" resumed, and in 1925 the number and regularity of visitors returned to what it had been prior to 1914.
+In 1922, after these difficult years, the French pilgrims returned, in 1924 the publication of the magazine "Jerusalem" resumed, and in 1925 the number and regularity of visitors returned to what it had been prior to 1914.